 咄々逼人

 Indeed, the Indian base unit of time त्रुटि can be approximately transcribed with 出差.
-In Sūrya Siddhānta (Indian Book of the Sun, circa 5th century), we were given the following definition:
+In Sūrya Siddhānta (The Indian Canon of the Sun, circa 5th century), we were given the following definition:

 A The Malays borrowed kala from the Indians and use it not as a specific time period, but as generic calendrical windows (of arbitrary length).
 For example, the translation of periodic table is ‘jadual berkala'.